 The GSC’s role is to facilitate the licensing, regulation and supervision of activity related to the cultivation of cannabis.
 The GSC has no involvement in domestic legality of prescription medicinal cannabis, or the legality of non-medical use of cannabis on the Isle of Man.

 The GSC supervises licensees through a robust supervision programme which includes but is not limited to integrity tests, site inspections, testing, regular financial and harvest returns.

 Where the GSC determines that a licence holder is not adhering to the conditions of the licence, it can enforce the destruction or disposal of a crop and suspension of a licence at any time.

 You must be over the age of 18 to be part of the process of applying for a licence, please note only applicants satisfying all of the criteria will be successful.
 The Regulations allow for certain persons or entities to be eligible to apply for licences.
 Information on this eligibility can be found here.

 Yes.
 Please note that while declared sanctions and convictions will be assessed on an individual basis, any persons with relevant convictions related to dishonesty or drug-related offences will not be issued with a licence.
 Please note you must also declare convictions deemed spent under the Rehabilitation of Offenders Act 2001.

 The application process is intensive with multiple layers of checks.
-Once a complete application has been received, it will be officially accepted in writing within 7 working days.
-The application will then be allocated to an Inspector who will seek to process it within 10-12 weeks.
+Once a completed application has been received and reviewed, it will be officially accepted in writing.
+The application will then be allocated to an Inspector who will seek to process the application as quickly as possible.

 Once the application has been reviewed and all checks completed, a submission will be put before the Commission at a hearing.
 An official notification will be sent to the licence holder/applicant confirming the outcome of the decision within 3 working days of the hearing date.